-Meanwhile the existing monochrome countertops were painted in neutral colours.
+Meanwhile the existing monochrome countertops were painted in neutral colors.

 In addition, the interior needed some bright accent.
 We placed a panel in a wooden frame with bright, accentuated spots onto one of the walls.
 The panel is printed on a film used to cover greenhouses.

 POP-UP projects suppose a super-fast course of construction.
-The bureau's team was actively and directly involved in the work – we helped the artists to paint canvases, made patterns for the walls, helped to assemble the shelve stands.
+The bureau's team was actively and directly involved in the work – we helped the artists to paint canvases, made patterns for the walls, and helped to assemble the shelf stands.